Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Methodology

-First, the \textbf{Information Coefficient (IC)} (Equation~\ref{eq:ic}) is calculated for each alpha signal across the five selected companies: Apple, HSBC, Pepsi, Tencent, and Toyota.
+First, the \textbf{Information Coefficient (IC)} (Equation~\ref{eq:ic}) is calculated for each alpha signal across the ten selected companies.
 The IC measures the correlation between the predicted signals and the actual future returns.
 A positive IC value close to or above 0.05 indicates that the alpha has significant predictive power.
 IC values below 0.05 suggest weak predictive power, while negative IC values imply an inverse relationship, which may still be useful to construct contrarian strategies.

 A contrarian strategy is an investment approach that opposes prevailing market trends.
 Contrarian investors buy when others are selling and sell when others are buying, anticipating price reversals~\cite{dreman1998contrarian}.
 In this context, a negative IC indicates that the signal moves in the opposite direction of return.
 Although the signal does not directly predict returns, it can still be valuable for contrarian strategies, where trading against the signal's direction is intentional.